munificent/craftinginterpreters/book/classes.md

 class body.

 We wrap the name and list of methods into a Stmt.Class node and we're done.
-Previous, we would jump straight into the interpreter, but now we need to plumb the node through the resolver first.
+Previously, we would jump straight into the interpreter, but now we need to plumb the node through the resolver first.

 ^code resolver-visit-class